Are Expensive Suitcases Worth It?

 Short answer: Worth It for Some

-Up to a point, yes — but the curve flattens fast.
-Going from a bargain-bin suitcase to a genuinely well-built one (think $375–$500) buys real, felt improvements: smoother wheels, a shell or fabric that survives airline handling, and warranties that actually get honored.
+Up to a point, yes, but the curve flattens fast.
+Going from a bargain-bin suitcase to a genuinely well-built one (think $375 to $500) buys real, felt improvements: smoother wheels, a shell or fabric that survives airline handling, and warranties that actually get honored.
 For anyone who travels more than a few times a year, that’s money well spent.
-But beyond roughly the buy-it-for-life tier, you’re mostly paying for materials, brand, and design — our research found a $1,800 Rimowa is functionally outperformed by bags costing a fifth as much.
+But beyond roughly the buy-it-for-life tier, you’re mostly paying for materials, brand, and design: our research found a $1,800 Rimowa is functionally outperformed by bags costing a fifth as much.
 So “expensive” is worth it; “luxury” usually isn’t, unless the look is the point.

 Price breakdown

 Checked bags span a wide range.
-Budget brand-name hardshells like the Samsonite Omni 2 run $120–$149.
-The value sweet spot is $375–$500 — the Away The Large ($375) and Travelpro Platinum Elite ($485) — where you get great wheels, durability, and strong warranties.
+Budget brand-name hardshells like the Samsonite Omni 2 run $120 to $149.
+The value sweet spot is $375 to $500, covering the Away The Large ($375) and Travelpro Platinum Elite ($485), where you get great wheels, durability, and strong warranties.
 The buy-it-for-life tier is the Briggs & Riley Baseline at $929.
 Luxury starts around $1,200 (Rimowa’s polycarbonate Essential) and climbs to ~$1,800 for the aluminum Original.
-The biggest quality jump per dollar happens between budget and the $375–$500 tier; spending beyond ~$900 buys longevity and prestige, not better travel.
+The biggest quality jump per dollar happens between budget and the $375 to $500 tier; spending beyond ~$900 buys longevity and prestige, not better travel.

 Performance benefits